 Tonight, they would keep their families locked up inside.

-The sun had just moved past its zenith when Olga emerged from the house.
+The sun had moved past its zenith when Olga emerged from the house.
 She had changed into jeans and a T-shirt in an effort to appear less formal.
-For this occasion she was wearing a T-shirt sporting a howling wolf face.
+For this occasion she was wearing a T-shirt sporting a howling wolf.

 The party was starting to liven up.
-A large group of people who had never met each other before had congregated on the veranda, and loud hoots of laughter emanated from this group in regular bouts as stories and jokes were shared.
+A large group of people who had never met each other before had congregated on the veranda, and loud howls of laughter emanated from this group in regular bouts as stories and jokes were shared.
 Instead of a served lunch, Morissa had made the cook prepare a buffet of raw meats to which the guests could help themselves.
-Just as an in-case, a small selection of cooked meat was also available, but Olga noticed that this had not been touched at all.
+Just as an in-case, a small selection of cooked meat was also available.
+This, Olga noticed, had not been touched.

 She approached a young girl who was talking to a man of about the same age and introduced herself, carefully studying both of their features.
 It was true what Hans had told her, some of the people who were at this party were definitely not true bloods.
 But then nobody had expected them to be, the book had made it quite clear that the original werewolf blood was rather thin these days.

-The girl had curly white hair, and a smooth and very pale complexion.
-Most werewolves had brown hair, and most of that brown was streaked with silver, and they had much darker skins.
-She was also built smaller than most werewolves, and it was only a very slight lengthening of her canines that suggested that there might be something wolfish about her.
+The girl had curly white hair, with a smooth and very pale complexion.
+Most werewolves had brown hair streaked with silver, and they had much darker skins.
+She was also built smaller than most werewolves, and it was only a very slight lengthening of her canines that suggested there might be something wolfish about her.

-The boy who she was speaking to, and whom she had only met at the party for the first time in her life, was even worse.
+The boy who she was speaking to, and whom she had only met at the party, was even worse.

 He had curly brown hair, and he was built small, much smaller than most werewolves.
 Smaller than most humans, Olga reflected, with a slight sense of unease.
 She hoped he really did have some werewolf in him, because if not, then tonight’s rising moon would see the last of him.